-BACK TO IMPACT EXPLAINED

-CARBON FOOTPRINT

-When talking environmental goals, the figure our stakeholders care about most is our carbon footprint.
+THE NAKED FACTS CARBON FOOTPRINT hen talking environmental goals, the figure our stakeholders care about most is our carbon footprint.
 So this is ours: 5.4 kg CO2 for every 1kg bag of packaged Moyee coffee.
 This calculation was made with the help of Green Insights, a sustainable consulting company.
 We think we can improve on this carbon footprint - dramatically.
 Broken down, we can see our carbon footprint is lowest at the farmer level.
 This is because our farmers hand-pick the cherries and avoid pesticides and artificial fertilizers.
 Zoom out however and we see the real carbon villain in our chain is transport, mainly because we airfreight much of our beans from Ethiopia to Amsterdam instead of shipping them.
 This is a major, major flaw in our supply chain.
 But here too we are mending our ways.
 Shipping instead of flying our beans from Ethiopia will dramatically lower our carbon footprint by 2.43kg per bag (!).
 Another 'quick win' on the carbon footprint front was shipped to Ethiopia in 2020: a container full of solar panels.
 We will use these panels to replace the diesel generator at our Ethiopian wet mill, which will immediately lower our carbon footprint even further.
-Hurrah!

-CARBON SURPLUS

-At the time of printing this report our supply chain enjoyed a carbon surplus of 795 tons, which means we absorb 795 tons more CO2 than we emit.
+Hurrah! < CARBON SURPLUS the time of printing this report our supply chain enjoyed a carbon surplus of 795 tons, which means we absorb 795 tons more CO2 than we emit.
 Uniquely, this surplus is largely the result of our own ambitious carbon insetting, a program that involves protecting the forests in our own supply chain (rather than, say, adopting a forest in Norway or offseting our CO2 emissions with cash money).

-Carbon surplus is calculated by subtracting the CO2 emissions within the supply chain rom the total CO2 absorption through fores protection in our supply chain.
+Carbon surplus is calculated by subtracting the CO2 emissions within the supply chain from the total CO2 absorption through forest protection in our supply chain.

 A major contributor to our carbon surplus is the 373 hectares of agroforestry used by our farmers.
 Soon we'll be able to increase our surplus even more by planting 400,000 coffee trees, which will absorb another 1,900 tons of CO2.
 But even without including these 400,000 trees into our calculations, we can now safely say that Moyee is climate positive up to 184,000 kg of roasted coffee.
-(To find out more about this program, please visit: moyeecoffee.com/farmers-impact-dashboard.).
+(To find out more about this program, please visit moyeecoffee.com/farmers-impactdashboard.).
 Of course, calculating one's carbon footprint is tricky business and involves lots and lots of intangibles.
 In our calculations, we've only included the tangibles over which we have control, which means to the point of sale.
+We do however have a pretty good idea of the footprint of our coffees once they enter catering, businesses and people's homes.
+Drinking coffee at home accounts for up to 30% of coffee's total carbon footprint.
+Drink it in cafes, and that number increases to 50%.
+The amount of energy used to make a single espresso - and the amount of coffee needed to make it - is pretty crazy when you think about it.
 Compare that to filter coffee, which is by far the most eco-friendly way to make coffee.
 With filter coffee, you waste little because the measurements are precise, and you only need to heat the water to roughly 90°C (instead the typical 92°C to 99°C used in most espresso machines).

-So if you're been pondering that V60 or Chemex, maybe it's time you buy the damn thing!
+So if you're been pondering that V60 or Chemex, maybe it's time you buy the damn thing! <